ylorant/twitch-php-client/README.md

 This library is a PHP client for the Twitch APIs.
 It will allow you to send requests to Twitch easily, using authentication or not, with a simple design that allows embedding into services.
-It also relies on as few PHP dependencies as possible, it only needs the cURL extension to be installed, and depends on Monolog for logging.
+It also relies on as few PHP dependencies as possible, it only needs the cURL extension to be installed, and depends on `psr/log` for its LoggerInterface.

 Compatibility : PHP 7.0+